Alex Weprin is a senior editor for Capital's media desk. He also writes about TV.

 Peter Sterne reports on media for Capital New York and edits the Capital Pro newsletter.
 He was previously an intern at The New York Observer and the Columbia Journalism Review.

-Reid Pillifant is a political editor and reporter for Capital.
+Reid Pillifant is the deputy editor of Capital.
 He was previously an editor and reporter at the New York Observer.
 Contact him at reid[at]capitalnewyork.com.

 Bob Hardt is the political director and executive producer at NY1 News.
 An amateur classical pianist as a youth, Hardt became obsessed with opera after taking a required course in Music Humanities at Columbia College.

 Ryan Hutchins is a reporter covering real estate, transit and politics for Capital New York.
 He previously covered New Jersey politics for The Star-Ledger.